it is what it is, till it ain't...posthumously drowning sorrows in Mac Miller's 'Swimming'

 I don’t really know how either went, but Rest In Peace.

 I haven’t been able to make much more sense of this mess since they left, but can also say that I’m not ready to sleep.

-Speaking of sleeping, I can imagine what many of you must be thinking if you’re still reading…
+Speaking of sleeping, I’m imaging what many must be thinking if still reading…

 Bomb, we’re 2500 words in, can you talk about the damn album?